-- When this error appears, the system will boot in ISA mode, which allows you to run the EISA Configuration Utility. - Should Have EISA Board But Not Found you to run the EISA Configuration Utility.
+- When this error appears, the system will boot in ISA mode, which allows you to run the EISA Configuration Utility. - ShouldHaveEISABoardButNotFound

 The board installed is not responding to the ID request, or no board ID has been found in the indicated slot.